Stories from the Acadian Forest of the Maritimes, the Spice Forests of Zanzibar, and the mangrove forests of

 Our forests can protect us, if we protect them.
 Become a donor today to protect endangered forests and to support the communities that depend upon them.Give Today

-Community Forests International has a team of six passionate staff based in rural New Brunswick (Canada) dedicated to saving forests, innovating positive climate solutions, and empowering more equitable communities at home and abroad.
+Community Forests International has a team of seven passionate staff in New Brunswick and Nova Scotia dedicated to saving forests, innovating positive climate solutions, and empowering more equitable communities at home and abroad.

 Megan holds a BSc in Biology from Dalhousie University and an MScF in Forest Ecology from the University of New Brunswick.
 She worked in a diversity of roles and organizations across the non-profit and natural resource sectors for over a decade before joining Community Forests International in 2015.
 Megan works to safeguard old forests, restore new forests, and integrate carbon storage and climate change resilience into regional forest management practices.
 Megan comes from a family of forest workers and farmers, and is a forest and farm owner herself.

 Monica crafts a variety of communications, storytelling, and movement building strategies for Community Forests International.
 She joined the organization in 2018, eager to use her creative strengths to contribute to rural prosperity in the Maritime Provinces.
 Monica holds a Bachelor of Arts in Geography from McGill University and is currently pursuing graduate research at the University of New Brunswick on the stewardship philosophies of forest landowners in the Maritimes.
 When she’s not thinking about punctuation or branding, Monica is happiest reading about technology and watching basketball.

-Community Forests Pemba (CFP) is an award-winning sister organization headquartered on Pemba Island, Zanzibar and managed independently by a team of highly creative professionals with expertise spanning forestry, women’s economic empowerment, and social enterprise development.
+Community Forests Pemba is our partner organization headquartered on Pemba Island, Zanzibar and managed independently by a team of highly creative professionals with expertise spanning forestry, women’s economic empowerment, and social enterprise development.

 Mbarouk is founder of Community Forests Pemba (CFP) and the driving force behind the organization’s growing accomplishments.
 He has gained international recognition for leadership over innovative forest restoration, climate change resilience, and poverty reduction missions empowering over 50 thousand people across his home island of Pemba, Zanzibar to date.
 Mbarouk is above all else a people mobilizer and when he’s not in meetings he’s on the ground organizing communities and working side by side with field officers to make change happen.